Public Safety offers a variety of routine services to assist the Middlebury College community.

 Many appointment needs may be met by utilizing an existing public transit bus route schedule.

-For other medical transport requests, please contact the Department of Public Safety at 802-443-5133.
+For medical transport requests to Porter Hospital or the Center for Health and Wellness, please contact the Department of Public Safety at 802-443-5133.
+Emergency response takes preference over routine services.

-Public Safety officers on patrol will provide to students walking safety escorts to and from on-campus locations during the hours of darkness when personal safety is a concern.
+Public Safety officers on patrol will provide walking safety escorts to and from on-campus locations during the hours of darkness when personal safety is a concern.

 Bike Lock Removal